 When was the last time you saw something funny or interesting, only to find out later that it was an ad?

 In recent years, the popularity of Guerrilla Marketing has increased massively due to its success and ability to cause an emotional response, compared to traditional marketing methods.
 Not to mention, it’s also a lot cheaper!

 If you work in marketing, then guerrilla marketing is something you should be studying closely.
 With so much to learn from successful guerrilla campaigns, the people who think up these ads are at the forefront of advertising, and you can learn a lot from copying their tricks.

 To help you understand how powerful guerrilla marketing is, and how you can incorporate it into your marketing campaigns, we’re taking a look at its many forms.

 To get started, let’s take a closer look at the history of guerrilla marketing and how it differs from other marketing strategies.

 To put it simply, guerrilla marketing is an unconventional marketing strategy that is usually low-cost and high impact.
-Unlike traditional campaigns such as TV ads, posters and billboards, guerrilla marketing often takes places in public spaces for maximum publicity and exposure.
+Unlike traditional campaigns such as TV ads, posters, and billboards, guerrilla marketing often takes place in public spaces for maximum publicity and exposure.

 Although the guerrilla marketing advert is usually an unconventional advertising method (which we will cover later), the stunt will typically be captured and used on traditional advertising methods such as TV to showcase their marketing efforts.

 Now you have a good understanding of guerrilla marketing; it’s essential to understand that there are many different forms and types of these creative marketing ideas.
 Over the years, there has been a range of campaigns that can be grouped into specific categories.

 These categories are by no means an extensive list as new types of guerrilla marketing are being used every year.
 But for now, here are some of the most used and popular categories.